manyaa1/ParallelMergeSort-/README.md

 # ParallelMergeSort

 ## Overview
 ParallelMergeSort is an implementation of the Merge Sort algorithm using multiple threads to improve performance.
+There is a comparison in this project to measure the runtime difference between a single threaded and multi-threaded merge sort program using input's size is 10^7.

 ![image](https://github.com/user-attachments/assets/cbd0f912-b542-451d-9d6d-80c366408174)